Acorn squash – A sweet and nutrient-packed carbReading time: 8 min

 • 1 tablespoon ground cumin

-• 400 grams of squash (cut the squash in cubes)
+• 400 grams of squash (cut the squash into cubes)

 • 1 tablespoon cayenne pepper